 A Little About Frankie

 Franklin "Frankie" Dakin was raised in Millington, TN.
-He is a graduate of Millington Central High School, where he was Student Government and Beta Club President, captain of the football team, and drove a sweet 77' Chevy Impala.
+He is a graduate of Millington Central High School, where he was Student Government President, Beta Club President, captain of the football team, and drove a sweet 77' Chevy Impala.

-In May of 2012, Frankie stepped down to run for Alderman in his hometown of Millington.
+In May of 2012, Frankie stepped down from his role at BRIDGES to run for Alderman in his hometown of Millington.
 After much deliberation with his campaign staff, he chose to run against the longest serving incumbent on the board.
 "No one expected us to win, so we might as well take on the opponent that no one expects to lose," said Frankie.
 Over the course of the campaign, they knocked on every door in Millington.
 After a summer of hard work and support from his campaign team, Frankie was elected Alderman with 19% margin over his opponent.

 Frankie has been humbled by the opportunity to serve his community, and grow as an individual in the process.